Katherine Van Winkle Palmer

-Katherine Van Winkle Palmer (February 5, 1895 – September 12, 1982) was an American tertiary paleontologist, a scientist who studied fossils from the Cenozoic Era, and an accomplished geologist.
-Palmer is recognized for her field/doctoral study on Veneracean lamellibranches, a class of bivalve molluska that include clams, scallops and oysters.
+Katherine Van Winkle Palmer (February 5, 1895 – September 12, 1982) was an American paleontologist, studying fossils from the Cenozoic Era, and an accomplished geologist.
+Palmer is recognized for her field/doctoral study on Veneracean lamellibranches, a class of molluska that include clams, scallops and oysters.
 Palmer was a director of the Paleontological Research Institution (PRI) in New York.
 During Palmer's time as the director of the PRI, she oversaw the publication of numerous Bulletins of American Paleontology as well as several issues of Palaeontographica Americana.
 Palmer is well known for her field study and collection of mollusks that took place in several parts of the world, most notably in the Gulf of Mexico.
 Katherine was married to Ephraim L. Palmer and had two children together, Laurence and Richard Palmer.

 Early life

 Katherine Evangeline Hilton Van Winkle Palmer was an only child born to Jacob Van Winkle, a doctor, and Mary Edith Hilton Van Winkle, a Canadian-born nurse.
 Jacob Van Winkle was one of the "First Twelve Men" who helped form the first official representative body of New York and New Jersey in 1641.